New Beginnings — A Great Start

 Tours available: Please feel free to contact our department for a personal tour before the birth of your baby (570) 253-8366.

-All of our RNs (Registered Nurses) are certified in fetal monitoring, certified in neonatal resuscitation and follow the standards of the national Association of Women’s Health Obstetrics and Neonatal Nurses (AWHONN).
+All of our RNs (Registered Nurses) are certified in neonatal resuscitation, trained in fetal monitoring by and follow the standards of the national Association of Women’s Health Obstetrics and Neonatal Nurses (AWHONN).
 Our staff is also credentialed in QMI monitoring, which means that they are qualified to read and interpret fetal and maternal computer monitoring systems in your room, so they don’t have to leave your room to check or document the condition of you and your baby.
 High-risk patients are managed by our physicians and staff by consulting with nearby perinatalogists and neonatalogists if needed.
+When a high-risk infant is born at Wayne Memorial Hospital, staff have instant access to neonatal intensive care specialists at Lehigh Valley Hospital via advanced tele-medicine equipment.
+The audio-visual connection will allow Lehigh doctors to examine the infant in real time and assess treatment and the need, if any, for transfer.
 Should a problem arise our staff is prepared to stabilize your baby for transport.